oussama-talaoui/final-project/README.md

   - Applying cross validation to our model.
   - Appropriately handling any missing values.
   - Appropriately using categorical variables.
-  - Using a grid search to find the best parameters for you model of interest.
+  - Using a grid search to find the best parameters for our model of interest.
   - Employing the algorithm of interest.

 ### Results
 In this part we described the results of our analysis with clear interpretation of our statistical and machine learning results.

-- [X] **Strengths of relationships**: For the features we included in our model, you described the strength (significance) and magnitude of the relationships.
+- [X] **Strengths of relationships**: For the features we included in our model, our described the strength (significance) and magnitude of the relationships.

 - [X] **Predictions**: We used appropriate metrics based on the type of outcome, as well as a high quality visual showing the strength of our model.